padok-team/.github/profile/README.md

-# Padok ☁️ Cloud Experts
+# Theodo ☁️ Cloud Experts

 🇫🇷 We are a Paris-based team of passionate engineers.